mrneonworm/mrneonworm/README.md

 - Hi, I’m @mrneonworm
-- I'm an amateur programmer that specializes in HTML/CSS, Javascript, and Python
+- I'm a front-end web developer that specializes in HTML/CSS, Javascript, and Python.
-- This is where you'll get a peek at all my fun projects